JackB1ack/telegram-notification/readme.md

 *Having a bot allows you to fully customize its appearance (nickname, user picture) and add it to as many chats or groups as you want.*

 ## Obtain chat IDs
-Currently, Telegram doesn't offer a convenient way to obtain all chat ids from bot API.
+Currently, Telegram doesn't offer a convenient way to obtain all chat IDs from bot API.
 So there are two ways to do it:

 ### 1. Add  [@RawDataBot](https://t.me/RawDataBot) to your group